salesforcecli/plugin-packaging/messages/bundle_version_create_list.md

 # flags.created-last-days.summary

-Number of days since the request was created, starting at 00:00:00 of first day to now.
+Filter the list by the number of days since the request was created, starting at 0.
 Use 0 for today.

 # examples

-- List all package bundle version creation requests in your default Dev Hub org:
+List all package bundle version create requests in your default Dev Hub org:

   <%= config.bin %> <%= command.id %>

-- List package bundle version creation requests from the last 3 days in the Dev Hub org with username devhub@example.com:
+List package bundle version create requests from the last three days in the Dev Hub org with the username devhub@example.com:

-  <%= config.bin %> <%= command.id %> --created-last-days 3 --target-dev-hub
+  <%= config.bin %> <%= command.id %> --created-last-days 3 --target-dev-hub devhub@example.com

-- List package bundle version creation requests with status Error:
+List package bundle version create requests with the Error status:

   <%= config.bin %> <%= command.id %> --status Error

-- List package bundle version creation requests with status Queued:
+List package bundle version create requests with the Queued status:

   <%= config.bin %> <%= command.id %> --status Queued

-- List package bundle version creation requests with status Success that were created today:
+List package bundle version create requests from today with the Success status:

   <%= config.bin %> <%= command.id %> --created-last-days 0 --status Success